relector-tuxnix/meg4/platform/fbdev_alsa/README.md

 The Linux kernel's event interface does not and cannot support switchable X11 keyboard layouts, so you must compile in a keyboard mapping manually.
 You can choose any of the existing header files, for example `KBDMAP=gb make`.
 To create a new layout mapping, just copy us.h and edit it.
-You only have to fill in keys for which you want an UTF-8 character to be produced, special keys like <kbd>Esc</kbd>, <kbd>F1</kbd> etc. are handled regardless.
+You only have to fill in keys for which you want an UTF-8 character to be produced, special keys like <kbd>Esc</kbd>, <kbd>Enter</kbd>, <kbd>F1</kbd> etc. are handled regardless.
 If not specified, defaults to US / International keyboard mapping.

+No matter what layout you choose, you can always switch to US / International layout by pressing <kbd>Shift</kbd>+<kbd>Alt</kbd>
+in run-time (that layout has Latin letters and all the symbols necessary for programming in the C and BASIC languages).

 To sum it up: `USE_INIT=1 KBDMAP=hu LANG=hu FLOPPYDEV=/dev/sda1 make`